 There have been many developments in the last few years.

-And with the next administration, we must keep on with those efforts so that the border between Mexico and the United States becomes more efficient and safer.
+We must keep on with those efforts so that the border between Mexico and the United States becomes more efficient and safer.

-However, there is a considerable considerable number of American citizens who see the border as a real problem because undocumented people and illegal drugs cross the border towards the United States.
+However, there is a considerable number of American citizens who see the border as a real problem because undocumented people and illegal drugs cross the border towards the United States.

-Non documented immigration from Mexico to the United States reached a maximum point 10 years ago and has been diminishing since then.
+Non-documented immigration from Mexico to the United States reached a maximum point 10 years ago and has been diminishing since then.

 However, this is a vision that is obviously incomplete and which needs to be addressed.

-Every year millions of dollars of illegal weapons and cash enter Mexico illegally from the North, which benefit the cartels and lead to illegal actions generating violence in Mexico.
+Every year, millions of dollars of illegal weapons and cash enter Mexico illegally from the north, which benefit the cartels and lead to illegal actions generating violence in Mexico, which lead to benefits in the drug trade in the United States.

 And this flow has to come to an end.

-What we need is to have an overall focus, an overall policy on the border, which deals with undocumented immigrants, the flow of drugs, weapons, and cash all at the same time.
+What we need is to have an overall focus, an overall policy on the border, which deals with undocumented immigrants, the flow of drugs, weapons, and cash, all at the same time.

 Many lives can be saved on both sides of the border if the criminal organizations stop receiving the flow of cash and weapons that permit them to carry out their illegal activities.

-The illegal flow of weapons, drugs and cash going in both directions have many bad consequences for both sides of the border.
+The illegal flow of weapons, drugs, and cash going in both directions have many bad consequences for both sides of the border.

 Our border must be seen as a mutual opportunity for both countries.